 Instructions

 - Dredge each piece of tempeh in the thick peanut sauce, covering it well but not using SO much sauce that you run out.
-Lay tempeh on the baking sheet, leaving some room around each piece.
+Place tempeh on the baking sheet, leaving some room around each piece.

 Notes